Noviel/webpack-features/README.md

     // but for `hot` reloading we should point to the virtual `index.html`
     indexHtml: `${hot || !production ? '' : '../'}index.html`,

-    // true - add support for WebAssembly
+    // 'builtin' - use builtin Webpack WebAssembly loader
-    // `inline` - do not output *.wasm files, embed code in JavaScript wasm = false,
+    // `inline` - use specific loader, do not output *.wasm files,
+    //            embed code in JavaScript
+    wasm = 'builtin',

     // add debug information output on bundling stage debug = false